mdwalters/blog/_posts/2022-10-24-installing-ubuntu.md

 Now, as of writing, I'm in the live demo.
 And I did a fresh install of Ubuntu.
 And guess what?
 It succeeded!
 The result may be the same as the first time, so I'm not going to get my hopes up on this.

+Well, after some trying with Boot Repair, it finally worked!